 Esquire UK The 50 Greatest British Films Of All-Time—The results of a poll of 2,000 people in which Lawrence of Arabia comes in both 11th and 41st.

 Film Heritage of World Cinema Filmove dedictví 2007 [Film Heritage 2007]—A Czech language site presented the results of two polls, one of experts and one of film fans.
-The fans produced a mainstream list that leans popular.
 This link is from the Internet Archive.

 FilmAfinity—The top films as rated by users of the site.
-The result is a highbrow list that also leans mainstream.
+The result is a strongly popular list that also leans mainstream.

 FilmCrave Top 100 Movies of All-Time—Films are ranked based on user ratings in a strongly popular list that is also mainstream.

 Flickchart The Best Movies of All Time—Users are asked to pick their favorite from a pair of films.
 After voting on a few million pairs, a user should get something that resembles her or his top-film list.
-This popular list that also leans highbrow is a compilation of all users' votes.
+This popular/highbrow list that also leans mainstream is a compilation of all users' votes.

-Flicks.com.au The 100 Greatest Movies of All TimeA poll of over 13,000 film fans.
+Flicks.com.au The 100 Greatest Movies of All TimeA poll of over 13,000 film fans results in a strongly mainstream/popular list.
 There is also a PDF checklist of all films.
 Both links are from the Internet Archive.

 FNAC/Le Monde Les Grands Films du Siecle [The Greatest Films of the Century]—The results of a fan poll in France.
 English speaking film fans should be able to figure out most of the titles.
 This link is from the Internet Archive.